mattlean/lean-js-app-starter/docs/developing-with-docker.md

 TODO:
 Editor extensions like ESLint depend on `node_modules`, but if you're running the services within containers, `node_modules` will be unaccessible on your editor running natively.
 To get around this you will need to have two different installations of `node_modules` (one in the container, and the other natively) or you will need to develop within the context of the container.

-VS Code has the best documented way on how to do this, but this means that you will have to use VS Code which is a problem if you prefer something else.
+VS Code has the best documented way on how to develop inside a container, but this means that you will have to use VS Code which is a problem if you prefer something else.
 Also, if the container crashes, the connected VS Code instance will crash as well which can be inconvenient.

 **The environment is consistent across different computers until it isn't.**